 - Which method should you choose?
 I personally prefer using two on-off switches because you can adjust from one color, to the other, or have both running simultaneously.
 This gives you more flexibility for flounder gigging in various water conditions.
 Two on-off switches is my preferred setup.

 STEP 4 - Extend Wiring to 12 volt Battery

-The lights come with ~5 ft leads, you may have to extend these leads, and I recommend doing so with saltwater proof wire connectors if you do need to.
-If installed properly, the connection will be fully sealed, corrosion resistant, and can literally be run underwater (we have flounder guides who have done this).
+The lights come with ~10 ft leads, so you shouldn't have to extend the wire.
+In the event you do want to extend the wire, we recommend doing so with saltwater proof wire connectors.
+If installed properly, the connection will be fully sealed, corrosion resistant, and can literally be run underwater (we have worked with flounder guides who have done this).